twmalby/graduatepythesis/README.md

 Selected a case between the register and the control of its contacts through an adjacency matrix, SELF

-# S contacts an I ho I have two possibilities
+# S contacts an I, we have two possibilities
 # 1. I converts to S with probability p (user choice) obtaining in the change of state (I, S, R) | - (I-1, S + 1, R)
 # 2. I converts to R with probability 1-p and we obtain that from (I, S, R) | - (I-1, S, R + 1)

 #S Contact an R it happens that S converts to R with the following result (I, S, R) | - (I, S-1, R + 1)
 #S Contact an S it happens that S converts to R with the following result (I, S, R) | - (I, S-2, R + 2)

-This is not a definitive model, it has been found in literature from literature.
-You can add probability and change the outcomes for qunado S meets an R or S.

 While for the part of differential equations, a study is carried out on the first derivatives that there is the growth / decrease of I, S, R at time t.